Skip to content

 2. Configuration instructions vary slightly on RDS instances.
 To configure your RDS PostgreSQL server, the RDS instance parameter rds.logical_replication needs to be set to 1.
 Applying this change will require a restart.
 You may decide to apply the changes immediately or, if this is not possible, wait for a planned maintenance window.
 Once applied, you can query SHOW wal_level to ensure the property is set to logical.

 3. For PostgreSQL's write-ahead logs, the default setting for wal_keep_segments is 0.
 This setting configures the size of WAL files held for standby servers.
 If your retention value is too low, and you experience an outage, CDC may not be able to recover.
 WAL segments may already have moved beyond a stored position.
 This is typically indicated with a startup error as follows: ERROR: requested WAL segment 000000010000000000000001 has already been removed.
-If this were to occur, it would be necessary for the CDC agent to take a new snapshot of the database.
+If this were to occur, it would be necessary for the Streaming agent to take a new snapshot of the database.

 Note